-Scholarship.
-Scholarship includes peer-reviewed basic and clinical research and educational scholarly activity.
 Scholarship is assessed by several measures, including, but not limited to, the number of publications in peer-reviewed quality journals; reviews, books, book chapters and monographs; the number of invited seminars and lectures; and the number of editorial boards and grant review panels served on.
 The overall quality of publications takes precedence over their quantity.
-The impact of publications on the profession as determined by letters of evaluation and number of citations is important.
-The number of grants may provide peer-reviewed evidence of the candidate's work and creativity.
-The quality and quantity of scholarly activity expected increase with increasing academic rank.
-The following are evidence of achievements in scholarly activity:
+The impact of publications on the profession as determined by letters of evaluation, number of citations and awards or special recognition of the work by others is important.
+The number of grants may provide peerreviewed evidence of the candidate's work and creativity.
+The quality and quantity of scholarly products are expected to increase with increasing academic rank.
+Scholarly activities (routine teaching assignments, participation in conferences, using the literature to inform your teaching and practice, etc.) are not the same as scholarship as defined above and are not sufficient to demonstrate excellence in scholarship.

+The following are representative examples of evidence of achievements in scholarship:
-- Senior author sustained publications and manuscripts in press in peer-reviewed journals - Generation of reports and/or policy analyses for government and private agencies - Co-authored publications where a significant contribution has been made to the work - Abstracts accepted and presented at peer-reviewed scientific meetings (international, national, regional) - Independence from postgraduate or fellowship mentor - RO1 funding - Other similar federal funding (e.g., NIH, HRSA, EPA, USDA, FDA, NSF) as a PI or co-PI - Program project/Specialized Center of Research (SCOR) project director - Peer association or private foundation funding as a PI - Pharmaceutical, health foundation or other similar contract funding - Invited memberships/fellowships in peer scientific societies - Letters of recommendation from impartial, senior, nationally/internationally recognized faculty/referees in the candidate's field of expertise - National/international scientific awards - \ Appointment to study sections (e.g., NIH, HRSA, EPA, USDA, FDA, NSF) and/or research committees - \ Appointment to similar national peer organization research committees

-- \ Editor, associate editor, or editorial board member of peer journal - \ Regular ad hoc reviewer for peer journals - \ Chair/member of national peer association scientific program committee - \ Session chair of national peer association scientific sessions - \ Abstract reviewer of national peer association scientific sessions - \ Executive/board member or committee chair/member of national peer association - Invited published reviews, book chapters, monographs - Invited seminars and lectures - Demonstration of a degree of cooperativeness, as evidenced by, for example, by the initiation of formal collaborative research ventures with colleagues or by Provision of service to research programs - Awarded patents - Textbook contributor, editor, author; published teaching materials (print, video, CD ROMS, other) - Publication of educational research/scholarship - Published patient education materials - Development of "in-house" educational materials
+- Senior author sustained publications and manuscripts in press in peer-reviewed journals - Generation of reports and/or policy analyses for government and private agencies - Co-authored publications where a significant contribution has been made to the work - Abstracts accepted and presented at peer-reviewed scientific meetings (international, national, regional) - Independence from postgraduate or fellowship mentor - RO1 funding - Other similar federal funding (e.g., NIH, HRSA, EPA, USDA, FDA, NSF) as a PI or co-PI - Program project/Specialized Center of Research (SCOR) or Clinical and Translational Science (CTSA) project director - Peer association or private foundation funding as a PI - Pharmaceutical, health foundation or other similar contract funding - Invited memberships/fellowships in peer scientific societies - Letters of recommendation from impartial, senior, nationally/internationally recognized faculty/referees in the candidate's field of expertise that support the significance or impact of the candidates scholarship - National/international scientific awards - \ Appointment to study sections (e.g., NIH, HRSA, EPA, USDA, FDA, NSF) and/or research committees - \ Appointment to similar national peer organization research committees - \ Editor, associate editor, or editorial board member of peer reviewed journal - \ Regular ad hoc reviewer for peer reviewed journals - \ Chair/member of national peer association scientific program committee - \ Session chair of national peer association scientific sessions - \ Abstract reviewer of national peer association scientific sessions - \ Executive/board member or committee chair/member of national peer association - Invited published reviews, book chapters, monographs - Invited seminars and lectures - Demonstration of a degree of cooperativeness, as evidenced by, for example, by the initiation of formal collaborative research ventures with colleagues or by provision of service to research programs - Awarded patents - Textbook contributor, editor, author; published teaching materials (print, video, CD ROMS, other)

+- Publication of educational research/scholarship - Published patient education materials

 Service.
 Service is a part of academic life and some level of meaningful participation is expected of all faculty at all levels.
 While excellence in service alone is not sufficient for promotion to any level in the tenure track, excellence in professional or clinical service may be a major criterion for promotion in the non-tenure track.
-The quality and quantity of service expected increase with increasing academic rank.
-The following are evidence of achievements in service:
+The quality and quantity of service are expected to increase with increasing academic rank.
+The following are representative examples of evidence of achievements in service: